How a Lost English King Was Found Beneath an Ordinary Parking Lot

 And science powerful enough to connect living people with someone who died in medieval England.

-The Discovery of King Richard III proves that history is not always locked away in dusty records.
-Sometimes it waits quietly beneath everyday places, unnoticed by thousands walking above it.
+The Discovery of King Richard III shows that history is not always locked up in dusty files.
+Sometimes it’s just waiting there quietly beneath ordinary places, unnoticed by thousands walking above it.

 What if the story everyone believed was wrong?